She110ck/dotfiles/README.md

 ## Keyboard layout indicator
 The biggest issue that I had.
 This is the hell.
+There's **NO WAY** to find out which keyboard layout is currently active.
+What the hell?

+Only this command **WHICH DOESN'T WORK IF YOU WANT TO CYCLE LAYOUTS** via win+space.
 `setxkbmap -query | grep layout | colrm 1 12`

-There is only one tool- `gxkb` which is defines active keyboard layout and shows on tray (still ne cli).
+There is only one tool- `gxkb` which is defines active keyboard layout and shows on tray (still non cli option).
 And guess what?
-Flags are missing.
+Country flags are missing.

 ### Bluetooth
 I had a bluetooth issue when tired to connect my headphones.